homebridge-simplisafe3/homebridge-simplisafe3/README.md

 This plugin supports installation and changing settings (for `config.js`) via the popular [Config UI X plugin](https://github.com/oznu/homebridge-config-ui-x).

-Ensure you are running Node v8 or higher.
+Ensure you are running Node v10.17.0 or higher (this version is required by Homebridge v1.0.0).
 You can check by using `node -v`.

-Install the plugin by running:
+Either install and configure using Config UI X or you can manually install the plugin by running:

 ```
 npm install -g homebridge-simplisafe3